 “You have shown no fortitude in dealing with this deadly problem,” Morris said.

 The Texas Department of Transportation estimates that 20 percent of all traffic accidents in the Lone Star State are caused by distracted drivers.
-In 2013, 459 people lost their lives in such accidents in the state, the agency reported.
+In 2013, 459 people lost their lives in distracted driving accidents in Texas, the agency reported.

 In a separate move, the city council also passed a ban on all new gas on oil drilling.
 That prohibition is due to expire on September 9th, or until local laws are revised.
 This regulation was passed just hours before an agreement between the city and EagleRidge Energy, a local oil company, was due to expire.